 Section 120.6(e) applies to all new compressed air systems and all additions or alterations to a compressed air system with a total installed compressor capacity ≥ 25 hp.
-An exception is given for medical gas compressed air systems serving healthcare facilities.
+For alterations, an exception is given for systems containing one or more centrifugal compressors.
+An exception is also given for systems serving healthcare facilities.